m-bain/whisperX/whisperx/prosody_features/README.md

 ```

 All training parameters are set in a YAML config file (see `./configs/train_template.yaml` for an example).
 Currently the dataloading logic assumes that (1) there is a `splits.json` file in the top level of the directory containing the prosodic sequences (can be created using `./data/make_splits.py`) and (2) the data directory structure is `speaker_id/session_id/file.json`.

+Make sure that you have added the whisperX directory to the python path.